eikehmueller/ma32070/lectures/Exercises.md

 11. **end for**

 ### Implementation
-Write a method `error_nrm(u_h, u_exact, quad)` which implements the above algorithm.
+Write a method `error_norm(u_h, u_exact, quad)` which implements the above algorithm.
 Your method should accept the following arguments:

 * An object `u_h` of class `Function` which represents the numerical solution $u_h$
 * A Python function `u_exact` which represents the exact solution $u_{\text{exact}}(x)$ and which be evaluated at arbitrary points $x\in \Omega$